 Co-Owner, Lead Music Therapist, Director of Clinical Services & Supervision

-Children, individuals of all abilities, neurologic rehabilitation + pediatric medical/hospital
+Children + adults of varying abilities, neurologic rehabilitation + pediatric medical/hospital

 Jaime has been a professional performing musician in the St. Louis area for 20 years, fronting bands like Super Majik Robots; St. Louis A-List Top Cover Band Nominee, Big Rain; Sugar Boots and subbing for St. Louis A-List Top Wedding Band, My Friend Mike.
 After a 10-year career in marketing she decided to take a leap of faith and switch professions to follow her passion using music to service others.
 Six years later, she was a practicing board certified music therapist and attained a Master of Music Therapy at Maryville University.

 With a variety of clinical placement from Special School District, St. Louis Psychiatric and Rehabilitation to St. Louis Arc, in 2016, she found herself leading the St. Louis Arc, Lafayette Industries and other music therapy programming.
 These populations range from toddler to geriatric populations.
 She leads integrated classroom group music therapy at Childgarden as well as the children, teen, adult and geriatric groups at St. Louis Arc and Rainbow Village and the employee program at Lafayette Industries.
 By 2018, she has led two (2017, 2018, 2019) Creative Music Making performances collaborating with the St. Louis Symphony and Maryville University.

 At Music Therapy St. Louis, she directs and supervises undergraduate, graduate student in clinical practica or internship.
 She also leads the programming at Lafayette Industries, where there is an active student population, and is also on their Expert Advisory Panel for new programming and development.
 She also spends a lot of her time taking on private clients assessing and session planning in a 1:1 setting customized to that individual.